Main Page: YubiKey Smart Card Deployment Guide

 This page details using the Windows native interface with the Yubico Minidriver to manage the PIN and PUK on the YubiKey PIV function.
-For users on linux or MacOS, YubiKey Manager should be used.
+For users on Linux or macOS, YubiKey Manager should generally be used, although note that in macOS, the Terminal command sc_auth changepin can be used to change the PIN.

 Setting the PIN